 The scale of IoT presents a variety of new challenges when it comes to taking devices to market.
 Manufacturers often aim to bring hundreds of thousands of devices at a time.
 And these numbers can go much higher when you factor in hardware revisions and device generations.

 Each of one these devices has to be provisioned with unique secure device identities before they are ready for consumers to buy off the shelves.
 To maintain an effective and trusted ecosystem, each device identity must be different to help define capabilities and permissions for each device as well as enable compromised devices to be shut out.
-This can mean that as a company grows, they run the risk of outgrowing either their in-house PKI capacities or their third-party PKI provider.
+This can mean that as a company grows, they run the risk of outgrowing either their in-house PKI capacities or their third-party PKI service provider.
 While many organizations implementing PKI start small, as they continue to grow they will need something that meets their expanding requirements.There are different ways to manage and handle this scale—multiple root CAs, single root CA with a hierarchy of subordinate CAs, etc. Irrespective of the strategy, the basic objective here is to set things up correctly from the beginning, so that increasing needs can be easily addressed.
 It’s sensible for you to question if a PKI service provider can keep up with your future demand without delays, cost increases, or a drop in service availability.

-In the field of trust and privacy management, longevity and experience indicate that a PKI service delivers what they promise and customers receive value from the service.
+In the field of trust and privacy management, longevity and experience indicate that a PKI service provider delivers what they promise and customers receive value from the service.
 With a well-established key provisioning service, you have the advantage of being able to research their performance and success with similar customers.
 If you serve an industry that requires compliance with strict regulations, such as medical devices, a solid reputation can be critical.
-While a newer service may be perfectly satisfactory, when it comes to trust, experience and a proven track record are a plus.
+While a newer PKI service provider may be perfectly satisfactory, when it comes to trust, experience and a proven track record are a plus.

 How much is it going to cost?

 Having an in-house PKI service can give an organization greater control, but also means that they have to maintain a department with the skills and expertise to monitor and manage it, rather than focusing on their core objectives of device creation and innovation.
-A managed PKI service can replace an in-house operation, although the relationship, services, and scalability can differ depending on their capabilities.
+A third-party managed PKI service provider can replace an in-house operation, although the relationship, services, and scalability can differ depending on their capabilities.
 Calculating the costs of an in-house vs. managed PKI service is vital when pricing security into P&L projections and identifying potential synergies and savings.

 About Prateek Panda